purduesigbots/VOSS/README.md

     * This value will vary based on the desired behavior of the robot, but to tune this start small and increase until desired results
 * Slew rate
     * Limits linear acceleration
-    * Higher slew reate = higher acceleration
+    * Higher slew rate = higher acceleration
     * This value will vary based on the desired behavior of the robot, but to tune this start small and increase until desired results
 * For other parameters reference each controller's description